PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 ### CA Pool Tasks claims notification
 - As per the [CA Pool](./ca-pool.md#overview) concept, tasks are assigned to a `CA Pool`.
 When other user claims a `CA Pool` task, senior person doesn't know that someone has claimed the `CA Pool` task.
-To solve this problem, we have introduced this this notification.
+To solve this problem, we have introduced this notification.
 When user claims the `CA Pool` task, system will send notification to other user or creator of the task about this task has been claimed by this person.
-- This notifications will be sent to all users in the task's RACI role or creator of task.
+- This notifications will be sent to all users in the task's RA role or creator of task.
-- When multiple user claim the task, notification will show name of all the users
+- When multiple user claim the task, notification will show name of all the users except informed user.

 **Normal Task**

-Suppose `CA Pool` is added as a Responsible and Consulted role in task.
+Suppose `CA Pool` is added as a Responsible and Informed role in task.
 See below image

 ![nomral-ca-pool](./normal-ca-pool.png)